MrDoiman/HackTheBox-Discord/README.md

 # Common Errors

-1. As the script was coded to work with macOS, it may not locate where you ping utility is, weather you are using Linux or other OS.
+1. As the script was coded to work with macOS, it may not locate where you ping utility is, whether you are using Linux or other OS.
 For fixing that, edit the following line with your ping command path:

 ![Err1Fix](https://cdn.discordapp.com/attachments/902618257159233596/958644066793426964/errfix1.png)